keymanapp/keyman/windows/src/desktop/help/basic/text_editor.md

+---
-# The Keyman Text Editor
+title: The Keyman Text Editor
+---

 The Keyman Text Editor is a basic text editor for testing your Keyman keyboards.